vladimir-kraus/qtutils/README.md

 # QtUtils

 A collection of utilities for (not only) Qt development.
 At this moment it contains only a few header-only classes which can be used anywhere in your code.
+More stuff will be added later on...

 Layouts
 -------